Frades II, Portugal

 Portugal goes for renewable energy

 Portugal relies on wind, solar and hydropower to generate its electricity supply.
 Since the turn of the millennium, the country has multiplied its capacity for wind-powered electricity generation.
-In 1998, Portugal had around 51 MW of installed capacity in its wind turbines, twelve years later it stands at some 3 702 MW.
-Current plans see this expanding to 5 400 MW.
+In 1998, Portugal had around 51 MW of installed capacity in its wind turbines, 18 years later it was already more than 5,000 MW.
 The basis for the further development of power generation from renewable energy sources are its powerful pumped storage plants.
+Almost a third of renewable energy in Portugal comes from hydropower.

-Voith has delivered two variable-speed pump turbines, each with 380 MW rated power, two asynchronous motor generators, each offering 440 MVA in rated power, the frequency converter and the control systems, as well as the hydromechanical equipment for the modern pumped storage power plant, Frades II.
-The machine sets will be the most powerful and largest of their type when they are commissioned in 2015.
+Voith has delivered two variable-speed pump turbines, each with 390 MW rated power, two asynchronous motor generators, each offering 440 MVA in rated power, the frequency converter and the control systems, as well as the hydromechanical equipment for the modern pumped storage power plant, Frades II.
+Since commissioning in April 2017 the machine sets are the most powerful and largest of their type.